 So is the card worth keeping?

-Now that I’ve listed all of the facts about the card, the decision about whether or not to keep it is more subjective.
+Knowing the facts about the card, a decision about whether or not to keep it is more subjective.
 What value do I give to each of these benefits?
 Here’s my take:

 Earning 6X points on Marriott stays is the best multiplier I have for hotel charges.
 The next best I can do is 5X with my Citi Prestige card or 3X with the Sapphire Reserve.
 I just don’t have many stays at Marriott Hotels where I pay for the room so this isn’t a blockbuster for me.

-There are a few reasons but the main one is the free night certificate.
+The main reason is the free night certificate.
 For paying the $99 annual fee, I get a free night at a hotel that costs up to 35,000 points a night.
 I understand there are limitations when using the free night but there are enough times where we need to use a single night stay and don’t really care where the hotel is located.
-We’re going to get four of these certificates yearly between our SPG and Marriott cards so we could even use them all together for a longer trip if we find the right hotel.
-For now, this is a good enough deal for me to tilt the scale to keep the card but I’ll need to see what changes Marriott makes to their reward chart with variable pricing of hotels.
-If this perk ends up getting devalued and I have a hard time finding a hotel where to use it or if it’s not saving me any money, I’ll reconsider my decision.
+The ability to get automatic Gold status by holding two credit cards also has a certain value to us.

-The other reason I’m going to keep the card is that I really don’t have any options if I cancel.
-Since we’ve both had the American Express SPG Business card before (and canceled it when the benefits, like lounge access, were taken away), AMEX will not give us a sign-up bonus again because of their once per lifetime rule.
+Another reason I’m keeping the card is that I really don’t have any other options if I cancel.
+Since we’ve both had the American Express Bonvoy Business card (formerly the SPG Business card) before and AMEX will not give us a sign-up bonus again because of their once per lifetime rule.
 That means there’s no other choice for us.
 Even if I decided to get the AMEX Marriott Business card with no bonus, the annual fee for the card is $125 and provides almost identical benefits of the Chase card.

 Having a card that’s being discontinued throws yet another variable into the mix.
 Since you’re not going to be able to get the card ever again, does it have any special benefits that you want to keep?
-I think the Chase Marriott Business card has some great bonus earning categories that can make sense for someone who doesn’t have other cards or wants to concentrate on a few programs for a specific redemption.
+I think the Chase Marriott Business card [Note from Sharon: a.k.a. the MBPPBCCfC] has some great bonus earning categories that can make sense for someone who doesn’t have other cards or wants to concentrate on a few programs for a specific redemption.
 As always, Your Mileage May Vary.

 This post first appeared on Your Mileage May Vary